ewulczyn/ewulczyn.github.io/_posts/2015-02-12-AB_testing_with_sampled_data.md

 of failed impressions.
 This assumption becomes more and more inaccurate as we increase the sampling rate.
 Lets fix this by incorporating the uncertainty we have in the number of failed impressions.
 We will do this by modifying how we sample from the posterior distribution over the donation rates.
 Above, we sample repeatedly from a beta with fixed parameters: \\(beta(1+\text{successes}, 1+\text{estimated\_failures})\\).
 Instead, lets repeatedly take a sample from the distribution over the total number of failures (total_failures_sample) and then sample from a beta with parameters \\(beta(1+{successes}, 1+\text{total\_failures\_sample})\\).
-In the code below, I sample from the negative binomial intsead of the inverse binomial.
-I do this because I have not yet implemented a generator for the inverse binomial and the negative binomial is agood approximation in most cases.
+In the code below, I sample from the negative binomial instead of the inverse binomial.
+I do this because I have not yet implemented a generator for the inverse binomial and the negative binomial is a good approximation in most cases.
 I should also not that in numpy the negative binomial is parameterized in such a way that it returns the number of non-recorded failed impressions before the nth recorded failed impression.
 To get the total number of failed impressions, we need to add the number of recorded failed impressions to the numpy random variable.